minhluan2292/blog/_posts/2017-09-12-laravelcommand.markdown

 ## Create Project Laravel

 You can create Project Laravel by 2 ways:

-1: Create by Composer command
+<p style="color:#F62217">1: Create by Composer command</p>

 >composer create-project --prefer-dist laravel/laravel blog

 If error, maybe you didn't install composer, you can install Composer at: <a href="https://getcomposer.org/download/">Composer</a>

-2: Create by Laravel installer
+<p style="color:#F62217">2: Create by Laravel installer</p>

-<p style="color:#F62217">1.
-Install Laravel installer</p>
+If you want to create project by Laravel installer you ought to install it by:

 >composer global require laravel/installer

-After install Laravel installer, you can create project Laravel with:
+You can create project Laravel with:

->laravel new projectName>
+>laravel new projectName